top of page

 • 62% use Snapchat

-I’ve used one simple question, and it opens more doors than any “monitoring” tool ever did:
+I’ve used one simple question that opens more doors than any “monitoring” tool ever did:

 “What’s something you’ve seen online lately that made you think?”